 Net prices for drugs may be reduced by mandatory discounts or rebates required by government healthcare programs or private payors and by any future relaxation of laws that presently restrict imports of drugs from countries where they may be sold at lower prices than in the United States.
-Third-party payors are increasingly challenging the price and examining the medical necessity and cost-effectiveness of medical products and services, in addition to their safety and efficacy.
+Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
+We cannot be sure that reimbursement will be available for any product candidate that we commercialize and, if reimbursement is available, the level of reimbursement.
+In addition to their safety and efficacy.
 In addition, many pharmaceutical manufacturers must calculate and report certain price reporting metrics to the government, such as average sales price, or ASP, and best price.
 Penalties may apply in some cases when such metrics are not submitted accurately and timely.
 Further, these prices for drugs may be reduced by mandatory discounts or rebates required by government healthcare programs.
 In order to secure coverage and reimbursement for any product that might be approved for sale, we may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain FDA or comparable regulatory approvals.
 Additionally, we may also need to provide discounts to purchasers, private health plans or government healthcare programs.
 Despite our best efforts, our product candidates may not be considered medically necessary or cost-effective.
-If third-party payors do not consider a product to be cost-effective compared to other available therapies, they may not cover an approved product as a benefit under their plans or, if they do, the level of payment may not be sufficient to allow us to sell our products at a profit.
-A decision by a third-party payor not to cover a product could reduce physician utilization once the product is approved and have a material adverse effect on sales, our operations and financial condition.
+If third-party payors do not consider a product to be cost-effective compared to other available therapies, they may not cover an approved product as a benefit to cover a product could reduce physician utilization once the product is approved and have a material adverse effect on sales, our operations and financial condition.